+You can either choose to invest in your future or market your home to potential buyers.
+If you are looking for an affordable real estate market with a high potential for return on investment, you should consider Salt Lake City in 2021.
 Let’s take a look at the number of positive things going on in the Salt Lake City real estate market which can help investors who are keen to buy an investment property in this city.

 Positive Demographic Trends

 The total fertility rate for the United States hovers between 1.8 and 2.1 depending on the source you want to believe.
 Mormons, the majority of the population in Salt Lake City and Utah as a whole, have an average of 3.4 children.
 This puts constant pressure on the Salt Lake City real estate market.
 It also makes the Salt Lake City housing market unusual in the demand for homes with multiple bedrooms suitable for large families.
 There is a niche in the Salt Lake City real estate market for large luxury homes, but it is notable for the sheer demand for 4 and more bedrooms in affordable neighborhoods.